River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ```

 >Notes:<br>
->See the [Unity user manual (1.3*)](https://docs.unity3d.com/Packages/com.unity.entities@1.3/manual/systems-systemapi.html) for complete details on use of SystemAPI queries.<br>
+>See the [Unity user manual (1.3*)](https://docs.unity3d.com/Packages/com.unity.entities@1.3/manual/systems-systemapi.html) for complete details on SystemAPI queries.<br>
->This is a Prefabs article and only meant to highlight one common SystemAPI error with prefabs.
+>This is a Prefabs article and this section is only meant to highlight one common SystemAPI error with prefabs.

 ---